Forest-art/LSV-LP/README.md

-# LMV-LP
+# LSV-LP

 ## Download
 #### It can be downloaded from:
 * [BaiduYun Drive](https://pan.baidu.com/s/183T4m0m8ytIruN0djLmp5A)
-* It is worth noting that LMV-LP can only be used for academic research, not for commercial use.
+* It is worth noting that LSV-LP can only be used for academic research, not for commercial use.
 If you need the data download password, please contact us by email, and indicate your work unit and download purpose.

 ## Structure
 ```
-LMV-LP
+LSV-LP
 ├── test
 │   ├── jsons
 │   │   ├── move2move